Fresh 48’s with Bumble-B Photography

 What do I need to bring to the hospital?

 For a timeless image and one that truly reflects your hospital stay, I prefer to keep newborns in their hospital top or a simple bodysuit.
 Family and friends cannot wait to see every inch of your new child, so it is my preference to not bury her in clothes and accessories that detract from how splendidly perfect she already is.
-For a flare of uniqueness and individuality in your collection, I would encourage families to bring a couple of swaddle blankets.
+For a flare of uniqueness and individuality in your collection, I would encourage families to bring a couple of swaddle blankets (and we do offer a personalized one included if you book enough weeks in advance).
 One will replace the blanket covering the pad in the bassinet, the second will be to wrap your baby in.

 Mothers also can choose to make their sessions a little more personal by bringing in a pretty shorty robe or plan to put on their own “going home” outfit.
 If your hair is a wreck and your make up isn’t applied, don’t worry.
 A clean face and a good brush through is all you need to plan for.
 The focus of this session is your baby and your new bond that you are sharing!

 My goal is to provide you with beautiful simplistic airy images.
 I will always open up the shades to flood your room with natural light.
 As well, I will turn off any ambient lights in the room as they produce an unflattering yellow in your photographs.
 I’ll then tidy up the room a little bit.
 This might include moving bags, unmaking dad’s sleep nest on the couch and putting it aside, or even moving a few things into the bathroom to make enough space to move around easily.
 Let’s be honest, hospital post partum rooms are small and it’s easy to find your possessions have become scattered in the few hours you’ve been there.
 But a little tidying goes a long way in terms of having a beautiful collection of images!